ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## Targeted Domain Verification {#targeted-domain-verification}

 The TXT record being used for domain verification is most commonly placed at the domain name being verified.
 For example, if `example.com` is being verified, then the DNS TXT record will have `example.com` in the Name section.
 Unfortunately, this practice does not scale very well.
-Many services are now attempting to verify domain names, causing many of these TXT records to be placed at that same location at the top of the domain (the APEX).
+Many services are now attempting to verify domain names, causing many of these TXT records to be placed at that same location at the APEX of the domain.

 When a DNS administrator sees 15 DNS TXT records for their domain based on only random letters, they can no longer determine which service or vendor the DNS TXT records were added for.
 This causes administrators to leave all DNS TXT records in there, as they want to avoid breaking a service.
 Over time, the domain ends up with a lot of unnecessary, unknown and untraceable DNS TXT records.

-It is recommended that providers use a prefix (eg "\_foo.example.com") instead of using the top of the domain ("APEX") directly, such as:
+It is recommended that providers use a prefix (eg "\_foo.example.com") instead of using the APEX of the domain directly, such as:

     _foo.example.com.
 IN   TXT    "bar-237943648324687364"